pathwaycom/llm-app/README.md

 ## ☁️ Hosted Version ☁️

 Please see <a href="https://cloud.pathway.com/">cloud.pathway.com</a> for hosted services.
-You can quickly set up variants of the `unstructured` pipeline, which connect live data sources on Google Drive and Sharepoint to your Gen AI app.
+You can quickly set up variants of the `unstructured` app, which connect live data sources on Google Drive and Sharepoint to your Gen AI app.

 ## Need help?

-Interested in using LLM App with your data source, stack, and custom use cases?
+Interested in building your own Pathway LLM App with your data source, stack, and custom use cases?
 Connect with us to get help with:

 * Connecting your own live data sources to your LLM application (e.g. Google or Microsoft Drive documents, Kafka, databases, API's, ...).
 * Explore how you can get your LLM application up and running in popular cloud platforms such as Azure and AWS.
+* Developing knowledge graph use cases.
 * End-to-end solution implementation.

 Reach us at contact@pathway.com or via <a href="https://pathway.com/solutions/llm-app">Pathway's website</a>.